pwndside/pwndside.github.io/content/posts/sense-htb.md

 draft: false
 hidemeta: false
 comments: false
+summary: "Linux machine with a website running pfsense which has credentials leak which help us access to the software.
+Thanks to a command injection we can access as root."
 description: "Linux machine with a website running pfsense which has credentials leak which help us access to the software.
 Thanks to a command injection we can access as root."
 canonicalURL: "https://canonical.url/to/page"
 disableHLJS: true # to disable highlightjs